maheshsai252/ollama-setup/README.md

 If you encounter issues:

 •	Ensure the Ollama app is running and the models are started.
-•	Verify that your curl or Postman request is correctly formatted.
+\n•	Verify that your curl or Postman request is correctly formatted.
-•	Check your network settings to ensure no conflicts with port 11434.
+\n•	Check your network settings to ensure no conflicts with port 11434.

 ## License